tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/getting-started.md

   });
 };
 ```

+[^contrib]: Plugins which package name start with `grunt-contrib` are plugins mantained by the Grunt project.
+You should favor these plugins (they are the most popular ones –that potentially means more bug reporting & fixing) over a non-contrib version.

 You can execute the `jshint` task, and it will lint the `Gruntfile.js` itself, with the options that we have specified in the task configuration: